Spinach pierogi deliciously served on plate

 Combined and cooked pierogi filling

 1. Set aside to cool.
 Take the filling off the heat and let it cool down for at least 20 minutes before proceeding.
-This will allow any extra water to evaporate.
+This helps the filling firm up and makes it easier to work with.

-1. Fill dough.
-Place a spoonful of the filling in the middle of the dough circle, then fold the dough over the filling and press the edges together starting in the middle.
-Try to leave as little air as possible in the pocket you’re forming.
-To make a good seal, moisten the outer edge of the dough using a wet finger before pressing the edges together.
+2. Fill and seal (tabletop method).
+Place a spoonful of the spinach feta filling in the center of each dough circle.
+Fold the dough over the filling to form a half-moon shape.
+Press the edges together, starting in the middle and working outward.
+Try to push out as much air as possible before sealing completely.
+If needed, lightly moisten the outer edge of the dough with a wet finger to ensure a tight seal.

 Formed pierogi before cooking